 One of the big advertised benefits of the Ring Chime Pro is that it acts as a WiFi extender, giving you better range (and hence reliability) of your other devices throughout the house.

-Unfortunately what Ring don’t make completely clear is that the Chime Pro is not a generic WiFi extended: you can only use it with your Ring devices.
+Unfortunately what Ring don’t make completely clear is that the Chime Pro is not a generic WiFi extender: you can only use it with your Ring devices.
 This is unsurprising, but it’s worth calling out specifically.

 What this means is that if you’re struggling with poor Ring camera/doorbell connection strength, you might be better off buying a third party WiFi extender.